 A serious conviction can affect the rest of your life, and this is especially true for people under the age of 18.
 The financial implications and obstructions to employment, education, and other areas of a juvenile offender’s life can seriously alter their future.
 If you or your child is facing criminal charges, contact The Clark Law Firm’s Fort Worth criminal defense attorneys today.

-Call (817) 435-4970 or complete the contact form on our website to get in touch with our criminal defense team and schedule a free consultation.
+Call (817) 435-4970 or complete the contact form on our website to get in touch with our criminal defense team and schedule a complimentary consultation.
 We will return your message as soon as possible.